 4. Kirishima Nanohana

-Kyushu is famous for its flowers, and Kirishima stands out because of its expansive fields of nanohana, or rapeseed plants (what canola oil is made from).
+Kyushu is famous for its flowers, and Kirishima stands out because of its expansive fields of nanohana, or rapeseed plants (which canola oil is made from).
 Every year during the last week of March, visitors can take part in the Kirishima Nanohana Flower Walk, and enjoy the vast fields of golden flowers.
 In spring you can see ten thousands of poppy flowers coloring the landscape yellow and orange and when the summer comes to an and a meadow of million blooming cosmos flowers announces the arrival of autumn.
 If you can’t get enough of the local flora, the area near Mt.
 Hinamori is also covered in gorgeous red and white flowers, and Mt.
 Kirishima is home to a rare species of rose that blooms white and pink in the month of May.

 5. Rokugatsudo Summer Lantern Festival